Trent Reznor, Atticus Ross, St. Vincent, Carrie Brownstein, Janelle Monáe, Lulu Wang & More Join SXSW 2020

-Looking for your next creative collaborator?
-Ready to elevate your career to the next level?
-Wanting to bask in inspiration as well as warmer weather?
 Save big when you register by Friday, February 14 to help us write the next chapter of SXSW from March 13-22, 2020 in Austin, TX.
-It checks all the boxes.

 Get cozy, grab some queso, and dive into our largest announcement of the season.
 Everything is bigger in Texas after all.

 Multiple Grammy-award winning musician, actress, producer, director, and writer St. Vincent a/k/a Annie Clark with musician, actress, writer, and director Carrie Brownstein in conversation about their upcoming collaboration on The Nowhere Inn (Convergence)